HariSekhon/Knowledge-Base/artifact-registries.md

 # Artifact Registries

+Use for storing code packages built in [CI/CD](ci-cd.md) systems for deployments.

+In recent years also used for Docker images.

 - [Artifactory](https://jfrog.com/artifactory/) -
 JFrog Artifactory is one of the two classic artifact registries
   - mature, full featured